Hanna-Mamedova/chatpad/README.md

-## Give Feedback

-If you have any feature requests or bug reports, go to [feedback.chatpad.ai](https://feedback.chatpad.ai).

 ## Contribute

 This is a React.js application.
 Clone the project, run `npm i` and `npm start` and you're good to go.

 ## Credits

-- [ToDesktop](https://todesktop.com) - A simple way to make your web app into a beautiful desktop app
 - [DexieJS](https://dexie.org) - A Minimalistic Wrapper for IndexedDB
 - [Mantine](https://mantine.dev) - A fully featured React component library